hywelandrews/tiled2saturn/README.md

 ### Usage

 Use the library to parse Tiled2Saturn map data by calling the tiled2saturn_parse function.
-This function returns a data structure containing the parsed map, including header, tilesets, and layers.
+This function returns a data structure containing the parsed map, including a header, tilesets, and layers.

 ```C
 uint8_t* level; // pointer to raw data.bin